chadium/kcik/notes/player-join.md

   - Call a method that will create scene object by cloning from an existing scene.
   - Copies all animations and plays standing animation
   - Copies position from player object.
 Literally calls a copy method in the scene object's position object.
 It just copies x y z.
+  - Decides player name color and whether player name should be shown all the time
+  - Creates scene object that contains player name
+  - ...
+  - Creates a bunch of other scene objects.
+  - Acquires entity something something.
+Adds components to the entity.
+Stores entity in game system.
   - ...
   - End up calling `setOtherPlayerCallbacks`